cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

     traceHash tmbytes.HexBytes
   )

-  // return if denomination doesn't have separators if denomSplit[0] == denom {
+  // check if the denomination is clean or if it contains the trace info if denomSplit[0] == denom {
     baseDenom = denom
     trace = portID + "/" + channelID +"/"